Giving Your Child Up for Adoption in Judaism

 Celebrating Jewish holidays, such as Rosh Hashanah and Yom Kippur

-The sense of community that comes with being raised wish Jewish customs and laws in a community that both worships and celebrates together
+The sense of community that comes with being raised with Jewish customs and laws in a community that both worships and celebrates together

 Studying Jewish history and texts